 - 1. Attach the AC/DC adapter to the DC-in jack at the rear of the computer. - 2.
-Plug the AC power cord into an outlet, and then connect the AC power cord to the AC/DC adapter. - 3.
-Raise the lid/LCD to a comfortable viewing angle. - 4.
+Make sure the battery is inserted and locked in position. - B. Plug the AC power cord into an outlet, and connect the AC power cord to the AC/DC adapter (make sure you use the adapter when first setting up the computer, as to safeguard the computer during shipping the battery will be locked to not power the system until first connected to the AC/DC adapter). - 4.
+Raise the lid/LCD to a comfortable viewing angle. - 5.
 Press the power button to turn "On".